Camb-ai/MARS5-TTS/README.md

 - Improving reference audio selection when given long references.
 - Benchmark performance numbers for Mars 5 on standard speech datasets.

-If you would like to contribute any improvement to MARS, please feel free to contribute (guidelins below).
+If you would like to contribute any improvement to MARS, please feel free to contribute (guidelines below).

 ## Contributions